shashiben/flutter_next/README.md

     shadows: NextShadow.shadow100(color:Colors.red)
   ),
 ```

-## 🔗 Links
+## 🔗 Connect with Me

+Feel free to connect with me on these platforms:

 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://shashiben.me/)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/shashi-kumar-58ab1b1a4/)
 [![twitter](https://img.shields.io/badge/twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/Shashi35744438)

-# Contributions
+# 🤝 Contributions

-- Contributions are always welcome
-- Follow the linting
+Contributions, issues, and feature requests are always welcome!
+Here's how you can contribute:

+- Check out the [open issues](https://github.com/shashiben/flutter_next/issues) to find a task you can help with
+- Fork the repo and create your branch from `master`
+- Make sure your code adheres to our linting standards
+- Submit a pull request and get it reviewed and approved.
+Welcome to our community!

+Please read the [contribution guidelines](CONTRIBUTING.md) for more information.